-Evidence of Financial Support

-If you are filing Form I-485 as an

-immigrant investor, you do not need to submit evidence of financial support.

-submit evidence of financial support.

-New [Page 21]

-Additional Instructions for Special

-Immigrants [header]

-Religious worker (Form I-360)

-[subheader]

-Special immigrant religious workers are

-members of a religious denomination who

-will be working as a minister or in another professional capacity in a religious

-vocation or occupation for the

-denomination's bona fide nonprofit religious organization in the United States.

-rengious organization in the Office States.

-If you are filing your Form I-485 under the

-special immigrant religious worker category, you may not file your Form I-485

-until USCIS first approves your Form I-

-360, and a visa is immediately available.

-Except for ministers, all other religious

-workers and their derivatives must have

-their Form I-485 approved on or before the specified program sunset date.
-For

-information on the sunset date, please visit

-the USCIS Web site at

-www.uscis.gov/working-united- states/permanent-workers/employment-

-based-immigration-fourth-preference-

-eb-4/special-immigrant-religious-

-workers.

-Special immigrant juvenile (Form I-360)

-[subheader]

-Special immigrant juveniles are unmarried

-foreign nationals under 21 years of age who

-have a qualifying order from a state juvenile court that makes the findings

-required under INA section 101(a)(27)(J).

-If a visa is immediately available, you do

-not have to wait until your special

-immigrant juvenile based Form I-360 is

-approved to file Form I-485.
+Evidence of Financial Support If you are filing Form I-485 as an immigrant investor, you do not need to submit evidence of financial support.
+New [Page 21] Additional Instructions for Special Immigrants [header] Religious worker (Form I-360) [subheader] Special immigrant religious workers are members of a religious denomination who will be working as a minister or in another professional capacity in a religious vocation or occupation for the denomination's bona fide nonprofit religious organization in the United States.
+If you are filing your Form I-485 under the special immigrant religious worker category, you may not file your Form I-485 until USCIS first approves your Form I- 360, and a visa is immediately available.
+Except for ministers, all other religious workers and their derivatives must have their Form I-485 approved on or before the specified program sunset date.
+For information on the sunset date, please visit the USCIS Web site at www.uscis.gov/working-united- states/permanent-workers/employment- based-immigration-fourth-preference- eb-4/special-immigrant-religious- workers.
+Special immigrant juvenile (Form I-360) [subheader] Special immigrant juveniles are unmarried foreign nationals under 21 years of age who have a qualifying order from a state juvenile court that makes the findings required under INA section 101(a)(27)(J).
+If a visa is immediately available, you do not have to wait until your special immigrant juvenile based Form I-360 is approved to file Form I-485.
 If a visa is immediately available, you may file your

-miniculately available, you may me your